vekatze/neut/book/src/modules-and-sources.md

 }
 ```

 Top-level items like `define` are called statements.
-You’ll learn more about them in the next section.
+You'll learn more about them in the next section.

 <div class="info-block">